vieyahn/django-zipkin/README.rst

 |Build Status|

+**This project is unmaintained.
+We encourage you to peruse the https://zipkin.io/pages/existing_instrumentations.html for supported implementations.**

 *django-zipkin* is a middleware and api for recording and sending messages to `Zipkin <http://twitter.github.io/zipkin/>`_.
 Why use it?
 From the http://twitter.github.io/zipkin/: